Q: Which types of personal injury claims do you refer to attorneys in Oregon, Washington, and California?

-Q: If I hire a lawyer, will we have to have a trial?
+Q: If I hire a personal injury lawyer, will we have to have a trial?

 A: Not likely, even though I’ve personally tried over 100 cases and tried cases in Oregon and Washington, over 90% of my total cases settled out of court and did not go to trial.
 An experienced attorney will however pursue your case as if they are going to trial, however, to maximize the value of your settlement.

 Q: Why is it so important to hire an experienced trial attorney to handle my injury case?

 A: Most personal injury cases settle before trial, but you want to maximize your settlement.
 If you hire a personal injury attorney who has little trial experience, oftentimes they will be afraid to go to trial.
 Insurance companies know who these lawyers are, and they will oftentimes offer them less than the case is worth.
 When I used to represent insurance companies, we knew who these lawyers were, as they would often settle personal injury cases for pennies on the dollar rather than go to trial.
 I have over 25 years of experience conducting jury trials and appeals on both sides of the aisle.
 With my decades of courtroom experience, I have tried well over 100 cases.
 I have had much success in the courtroom and I will not advise you to settle for less than I believe your case is worth.

 Q: Do I need a personal injury lawyer?

-A: In order to settle your personal injury and auto accident cases you will have to deal with insurance companies.
-Their goal is to pay you as little as you will take.
+A: In order to settle your personal injury case, you will have to deal with insurance companies.
+Their goal is to pay you as little as you will take to settle.
 It is tough for someone who is not familiar with personal injury cases to know what a fair settlement amount is.
 An experienced Oregon personal injury attorney or Washington accident lawyer can help you to determine that amount and reach a fair settlement.
 The insurance company has an attorney, you need one too.